jasontech05/4IR-Assignment/README.md

-Go to directory simple directory and view README.md
+Go to simple directory and view README.md